janbrederecke/prepareD/README.md

 ## Included functions

 **overview_data** :
-* Returns an overview table for the input dataset.
+* Returns an overview table for the input dataset

 **check_data** :
 * Returns a table with info on missingness and variable type for the input dataset